 The most commonly used medications for managing excessive sweating are anticholinergics.
 These include medicines such as: glycopyrrolate, oxybutynin, benztropine, propantheline, and others.

 Many hyperhidrosis patients experience success with anticholinergic therapy.
 Anticholinergics have not, however, been studied in controlled clinical trials specifically for hyperhidrosis.
 Their FDA approval is, on the other hand, based on studies involving other medical conditions.
 Their use for hyperhidrosis is thus “off-label”.
-Of course, it is common for medications to be used “off-label” and a substantial safe history of off-label use of these meds has helped many doctors to feel confident about them.
+Of course, it is common for medications to be used “off-label” and a substantial safe history of off-label use of these meds has helped many practitioners to feel confident about them.
 Some anticholinergics, such as glycopyrrolate and oxybutynin, have even been found to be safe in young children.

 It should be noted, however, that more recent studies(in JAMA Neurology 2016 and JAMA Internal Medicine 2015) have reported a potential link between the development of dementia and/or brain atrophy and long-term, high-level anticholinergic use by older people.
 Patients over (or near) the age of 65 may want to discuss these studies (JAMA Neurology 2016 and JAMA Internal Medicine 2015) with their physicians before embarking on or continuing anticholinergic therapy for excessive sweating.